timothepoznanski/Listeem/README.md

     To view it in HTTPS (with the self signed certificate or your own certificate), open your web browser and visit:

     `https://YOUR-SERVER-DOMAIN:YOUR-HTTPS-PORT`

+7. **Connect to the application:**

+    Connect with default password `listeem` or the password you provided in the .env file.

 ## Contributing